canalplus/rx-player/doc/api/RxPlayer_Features.md

 ## Examples

-To help you choose your features, are some examples that represents common usecases.
+To help you choose your features, here are some examples that represent common use cases.

 ### unencrypted DASH contents with native webVTT subtitles